-Please plan 2 months ahead for these requests whenever possible because there are many steps and partners in the process.
+Please plan at least two months ahead for these requests whenever possible because there are many steps and partners in the process.

 For a search, we will ask you to provide funding information, an organizational chart for your team and a beginning job description for the role that we can work with as we go through the review process before posting.
-Please contact the SEHD HR and Payroll Manager for assistance (e.g. with job descriptions and pay rates) or with any questions or comments.
+Please contact the SEHD HR team for assistance (e.g. with job descriptions and pay rates) or with any questions or comments.

 Prior to starting the search process, all search committee member should have completed this course in Skillsoft in the past two years: CU Search Committee Training, Inclusive Recruiting Practices.
-Here is the link to the course:

-https://universityofcolorado.skillport.com/skillportfe/main.action?path=summary/CUSTOMER_DEFINED /scorm12_cu_u00066_0001
+Here is the link to the course (log in to your portal my.cu.edu first and then click: https://universityofcolorado.skillport.com/skillportfe/main.action?path=summary/CUSTOMER_DEFINED / scorm12 cu u00066 0001) or go to your Skillsoft tile and use this exact search term to find the course: " "